-The personalities of individuals are not all the same in the reaction they .produce in spirits and souls.
+The personalities of individuals are not all the same in the reaction they produce in spirits and souls.
 The weaker the personality, the fewer minds it engages and the fewer hearts it excites and agitates.
 The greater and more powerful it is, the more it excites and provokes a reaction in the mind, although the reaction may be positive or negative.

 Those personalities who excite minds and provoke a reaction are spoken of everywhere, they are the subjects of debates and disputes, they become the themes of poetry, painting and other arts, and the heroes of stories and other writings.
-These are all things which are true to the greatest extent in the case of 'Ali (as) [(as): is the abbreviation of the Arabic phrase 'alay-hi/ha/ himu 's-salam (may peace be upon him/her/them).] and in this respect he has no rival, or at least very few rivals.
-It is said that Muhammad ibn Shahrashub al-Mazandarani, who was one of the greatest Shiite scholars of the 7th century A.H.
-(13th century A.D.), had a thousand books with the title "Manaqib" (Noble Virtues), in his library, all written about 'Ali (as) , at the time he wrote his own famous "Manaqib".
-[1] This is one indication of how much the exalted personality of the master has engaged minds throughout history.
+These are all things which are true to the greatest extent in the case of 'Ali (a.s.)^{} and in this respect he has no rival, or at least very few rivals.
+It is said that Muhammad ibn Shahrashub al-Mazandarani, who was one of the greatest Shi'ite scholars of the 7th century A.H.
+(13th century A.D.), had a thousand books with the title "Manaqib" (Noble Virtues), in his library, all written about 'Ali (a.s.), at the time he wrote his own famous "Manaqib".1 This is one indication of how much the exalted personality of the master has engaged minds throughout history.